 Answer the 12 self-check questions below.
 Give yourself one point only when you can explain the answer clearly and connect it to a frontend bug, performance issue, or product behavior.
 This 15-minute diagnostic is intentionally compact.

-Use this as a frontend interview readiness quiz before moving into coding or framework-specific prep.
+Use this readiness check before moving into coding or framework-specific prep.

 Browser rendering interview questions